fchoy/Mortgage-Calculator-Website/README.md

 All log entries can be cleared at once or can be individually deleted by entering the same principal, interest rate, and monthly payment as the log entry that they want to clear into the three text fields and then selecting "clear an entry".

-Devloped by Felix Choy for my Website Development class (CS351) using HTML, CSS, Javascript, JSP, and Java.
+This was developed for Homework Assignment 6 of my Website Development class (CS351) using HTML, CSS, Javascript, JSP, and Java.